openwisp/netjsonconfig/docs/source/backends/airos.rst

 As an extension to `NetJSON <http://netjson.org/rfc.html>` you can use the ``gui`` key to set the language of the interface

-The default values for this key are as reported below
+The default values for this key are reported below

 .. code-block:: json